timothyshull/programming_notes/python/fluent_python.md

     - special handling of `__getitem__` exists for backward compatibility reasons and may be gone in the future
       (although it is not deprecated as I write this).
-      As mentioned in “Python Digs Sequences”,
+      As mentioned in "Python Digs Sequences",
       this is an extreme form of duck typing:
 - an object is considered iterable when it implements the special method `__iter__` and/or when it implements `__getitem__` (assuming `__getitem__` accepts int keys starting from 0)